You are here

 Overview

 A 52-week postmarketing surveillance study was launched to assess the safety and effectiveness of guselkumab, a human monoclonal antibody targeting the interleukin-23 subunit p19, in Japanese patients diagnosed with psoriasis vulgaris, psoriatic arthritis, generalized pustular psoriasis, and erythrodermic psoriasis in real-world clinical settings.
 This summary presents the findings from the 20-week interim analysis of the ongoing surveillance.
 The study included patients who began receiving guselkumab between May 2018, following its commercial release in Japan, and October 2020.
-A total of 411 patients were analyzed for safety, while 245 were included in the effectiveness evaluation.
+A total of 411 patients were analyzed for safety, while 245 were included in the effectiveness evaluation of guselkumab therapy.

 Adverse drug reactions (ADRs) were reported in 6.6% of patients (27 out of 411), with serious ADRs occurring in 2.2% (nine out of 411).
 The most common ADRs fell under the “Infections and Infestations” category (2.4%), with nasopharyngitis being the most frequently reported at 0.7%.
 The Psoriasis Area Severity Index (PASI) score showed a significant reduction, decreasing from an average of 11.6 at the beginning of the study to 6.5 at week 4, and further to 2.2 by week 20, with improvements reaching statistical significance at each time point.
 Additionally, there were notable improvements in the Clinical Global Impression, Dermatology Life Quality Index, and Nail Psoriasis Severity Index scores.